acaglayan/SAR-W-MixMAE/README.md

 ## License & Provenance
 - **Original files** in `sarwmix/`, `scripts/`, `datasets/` → **MIT** (see `LICENSES/MIT.txt`).
 - **Upstream MixMIM/MixMAE files** (verbatim or modified) in `util/` and selected top‑level `main_*.py`, `engine_*.py`, `models_*.py` → **SPDX: NOASSERTION**, redistributed with **written permission (2025‑10‑15)**.
 See `NOTICE` and `THIRD_PARTY.md`.
-- **Upstream:** This repo is based on MixMIM/MixMAE (SenseTime).
-We did not use code from facebookresearch/mae; MAE is cited as prior work only.

 See `NOTICE` for the permission note and `THIRD_PARTY.md` for the file‑by‑file mapping.